Ben-Hugaerts/ip1_assignment2/README.md

 ## Integrated practicum 1, assignment 2: Smart management of electrified last-mile delivery fleets + time windows

 ## Usage
 The most important files are CVRP.py and CVRP_TW.py as these contain the solvers that solve the routing problem.
-The solvers need matrices and these are generated in matrices_generator_CVRP.py for CVRP.py and in matrices_generator_CVRP_TW for CVRP_TW.py.
+The solvers need inputs and these are generated in matrices_generator_CVRP.py for CVRP.py and in matrices_generator_CVRP_TW for CVRP_TW.py.
 Next each file in the repository is explained independently, read this carefully before usage.

 * CVRP.py